 Ensuring employee health and safety is a core commitment for 74Software.
 In France, Axway and SBS comply with stringent occupational health and safety regulations, including mandatory risk assessments and employee safety training.
-The Document Unique d'Évaluation des Risques Professionnels (DUERP) is updated annually to identify and assess workplace risks.
+The Document Unique d'Évaluation des Risgues Professionnels (DUERP) is updated annually to identify and assess workplace risks.
 It is continuously reviewed to reflect changes in working conditions and is shared with employee representatives to ensure transparency and foster collaboration in improving workplace health and safety.
-This process enables the identification of necessary preventive measures and the implementation of targeted action plans to safeguard employees from potential hazards.
+This process enables the identification of necessary preventive measures and the implementation of targeted action plans to safeguard employees from potential

 Similarly, in India, SBS and Axway adhere to the Occupational Safety, Health, and Working Conditions Code, ensuring the implementation of preventive safety measures, emergency preparedness, and workplace accident reporting protocols.
-In Germany, as in France, occupational health doctors conduct and confidential mechanism for employees to report potential human rights violations, discrimination, or unethical behaviour without fear of retaliation.
-These policies apply to all employees across the Company's operations and are reinforced by countryspecific labour protections, collective agreements, and HR policies tailored to local regulations.
+In Germany, as in France, occupational health doctors conduct regular employee check-ups to support workplace well-being, reinforcing the Company's commitment to maintaining a safe and healthy work environment.